 As soon as you notice your pooch has started munching on something they weren’t supposed to, use a vocal command to interrupt them.
 The two-way audio allows you to communicate with your dog even when you’re away.
 To make things even better, with Petcube Play, you can also redirect their attention from your pillows or shoes to a remotely controlled laser dot.

-Remember, even if you’re convinced that your dog is eventually going to chew everything you own, there is a way to help the overcome this destructive habit.
-With a little patience, a lot of love and some supplies, your pooch will learn the difference between a chewy treat and a pair of high heels!
+Remember, even if you’re convinced that your dog is eventually going to chew everything you own, there is a way to help them overcome this destructive habit.
+With a little patience, a lot of love, and some supplies, your pooch will learn the difference between a chewy treat and a pair of high heels!